Kim has been gardening and growing her own food for over 27 years. She is a Master Gardener and loves to explore agricultural challenges.

 The earliest known uses of Angelica come from the 10th century when it was cultivated as a vegetable.
-Historically, it found its use in health and beauty, culinary, medicinal, aromatherapy, and massage therapy.
-All parts of this vegetable have been used to combat various complaints, from digestive issues to the plaque.
+Historically, it found its use in health and beauty, culinary arts, medicine, aromatherapy, and massage therapy.
+All parts of this vegetable have been used to combat various complaints, from digestive issues to the plague.

 Angelica was grown to keep evil away.
 The root was worn for protection and good luck, and a wash was used to cleanse the home of bad spirits.
 There is always a tad bit of truth in superstition . . .

 Growing Angelica in Your Kitchen Garden

 - Angelica is a biennial and is zoned 4–9.
 Biennial means that it will take two years for this plant to go through its complete life cycle.

 After three tries, over three years, with three different methods, and three seed companies, I finally got germination.

 How I Got It to Germinate: Three Tries and Three Methods

-First, I tried germination trays.
-A tried and true method for most seed starting.
+First, I tried germination trays—a tried and true method for most seed starting.
 It was a total failure.
 I imagine this is due to either the warmth or the humidity that goes along with tray germination, or both.
 Biennials shouldn't be started in seed trays, anyways, so there is that.
-Seed trays don't have enough depth for a biennials root.
+Seed trays don't have enough depth for a biennial's root.
 And biennials don't particularly like being transplanted.

-On the lower end of my property was a fresh water drippy spot, partially shaded by trees.
-I watched the sun for the rest of summer until Fall tracking the shade and determining a good position to lay the seed.
+On the lower end of my property was a freshwater drippy spot, partially shaded by trees.
+I watched the sun for the rest of summer until fall tracking the shade and determining a good position to lay the seed.
 I was also trying to estimate the approximate time Angelica would be dropping seeds in nature.
-I laid the seed in late Fall in an area of the drippy spot that was moist but not wet.
+I laid the seed in late fall in an area of the drippy spot that was moist but not wet.
 The seeds were not covered.
-The light would be full sun until noon, then shade for the rest of the day during the heat of Summer, with consistent moisture, but not wet.
+The light would be full sun until noon, then shade for the rest of the day during the heat of summer, with consistent moisture, but not wet.

 Five months until spring.
 Patience is a virtue . . . or so they say . . .

 There were about 20 happy baby seedlings emerging!
 It worked!

-Links to two of these seed sources can be found below.
+Links to two of these seed sources can be found below:

 Due to Angelica's historical and traditional uses as a medicinal herb, there is a possibility that this herb grows in areas where the first pioneers made their homes, especially near the eastern seaboard where conditions would have been favorable.
-I highly discourage looking for or wild harvesting Angelica due to its many poisonous look-a-likes.
+However, I highly discourage looking for or wild harvesting Angelica due to its many poisonous look-a-likes.

-The leaves should be gathered before the plant goes to flower and dried.
+- Leaves: The leaves should be gathered before the plant goes to flower and dried.
 Leaves are used in teas or as a flavoring for tart fruits.
 They can also be chopped fresh and frozen for later use in recipes calling for fresh leaves.

 - Roots: Angelica's roots are chopped and dried and employed in the bath for rheumatic complaints, to cleanse the skin, and to increase circulation.
 They are pleasingly aromatic.

 The seeds also contain high amounts of essential oil and are primarily used to flavor sweets and liqueurs.
 This oil is also used in the perfume industry for its earthy aroma.